 “The Ties Than Bind” has a predominant 12-string guitar for a striking opener.
 Before things get too deep, “Sherry Darling” is a simple rock ‘n roll song, complete with party noises (which, frankly, are unnecessary).
 “Jackson Cage” has that 12-string again, plus a cheesy Farfisa that puts a ‘60s garage vibe on a song about, believe it or not, a literal and/or metaphorical prison.
 “Two Hearts” is another driving rocker, so it’s a nice transition when the side ends with “Independence Day”, a slower, more acoustic tune.
-(Each of the sides end with a slow song, for excellent effect.)
+(Each side ends with a slow song, for excellent effect.)

 “Hungry Heart” is the one everybody knows.
 It didn’t sound at all like Springsteen the first few times it was on the radio because he actually sang it in a decent voice.
 There’s even a decent key change in the instrumental break.
 “Out In The Street” provides more of that blue-collar defiance he’s known for.
 “Crush On You” has a punk vibe not unlike what the Stones were doing recently on Some Girls; “You Can Look (But You Better Not Touch)” is even simpler.
 “I Wanna Marry You” takes us back to the boardwalk (his own, from “Sandy”, as well as that of the Drifters) but the romantic notion of that is dashed by the second verse of the bleak title track, which closes the second side.